restackio/examples-python/agent_stream/README.md

-# Restack AI - Agent Chat
+# Restack AI - Agent with Stream

-This repository contains a an agent chat for Restack.
-It demonstrates how to set up a workflow to have a conversation with an AI agent.
+Build an Agent user can chat with and return streaming response.

 ## Prerequisites